 Also see our: Moving to Lake Oswego Information Guide

 The Sherwood Schools are excellent and have a high percentage of parental involvement.
+With the growth over the past decade, Sherwood is in a rapid school building mode.
+Many of the schools are newer buildings and a few more new ones will be on-line in a couple more years.
 The average commute time into downtown for a Sherwood resident is currently 45+ minutes.
 The only drawback to this wonderful City is a transportation bottleneck heading East to I-5, or North through Tigard.
-With the growing population and demographics, many large retailers, like Home Depot, Walmart, and Target have built new stores in the City, eliminating the need to venture out.
+A new connector road was just completed in 2018 by Washington County, making it easier to get to and from the North Wilsonville Interchange of I-5.
+This should off load some of the traffic currently heading east through Tualatin, making the commute a little better.
+With the growing population and demographics, many large retailers, like Home Depot, Walmart, and Target have built new stores in Sherwood over the past decade, reducing the need to venture out for daily needs.

 Tigard is a city of 51,000.
 Tigard's population has increased 1.5 times since 1980 and includes an area of 11 square miles.
 This tremendous growth has coincided with the rapid development of Washington County as a high technology center, and more importantly, an attractive place to live.
 Tigard is located just south of Beaverton and spans both sides of Hwy.
 217, and is within 4 miles of Hwy 26 and 2 miles of I-5, offering multiple routes into downtown Portland just 8 miles away.
 It is also home to Washington Square Mall, one of the largest shopping centers in the area.
 Tigard has great schools and many parks making it a family favorite.